Summary

 | Company | Recent Buyback (₹ crore) | Premium to Market (%) | Route | Promoter Participation |

-While TCS is similarly positioned, Infosys differentiates itself through exclusive public shareholder targeting, zero promoter participation, and complete reserve funding.
-This signals a more democratic and professionally governed capital distribution structure, a benchmark in corporate transparency.
+While TCS is similarly positioned, Infosys differentiates itself through exclusive public shareholder targeting (zero promoter participation) and complete reserve funding.
+This signals a more democratic and professionally governed capital distribution structure.

 Acumen’s Perspective: Strategic Discipline and Shareholder Value

 Acumen views this buyback as a strategic roadmap marker rather than a one-time financial event.
-The structure, timing, and narrative collectively convey that Infosys is a company operating from a position of strength, not reaction.
+The structure, timing, and narrative collectively convey that Infosys is operating from a position of strength.

 Key takeaways from Acumen’s lens:

-- Aligns with global best practices in payout strategies.
+- Governance: Aligns with global best practices in payout strategies.

 Investor Strategy & Participation